murdockcrc/flightsim/_drafts/023-brasilia-rio.md

 The statue, named _Cristo Redentor_ in Portuguese and Spanish, was constructed between 1922 and 1931, in a collaboration between a French sculptor, a Brazilian and French engineer and a Romanian sculptor.
 It is 30 meters high and overlooks the city of Rio.

-Let's take out the drone and check the monument ourselves:

 ![](/images/022_sbbr-sbgl_05.jpg)

 _That little read dot in the top center of the picture is our TBM_